sandusmaranda/cs230/overview.md

 **Course Etiquette.** CS 230 is following the [CS department guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing), which are designed to create a positive and productive learning environment.
 These guidelines emphasize respect, integrity, inclusivity, and transparency, ensuring that our department prepares students to lead in a world shaped by computation and data.
 For a detailed description of these principles and guidelines on attendance, timeliness, respect for others, exam policies, and how to share your thoughts with us, please refer to the [Computer Science Department Guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing).

 **Lectures.** There are two 75-minute lectures each week that will introduce the main content of the course.

-**Labs.** Attending your 110-minute lab each week is a requirement.
+**Labs.** There is one 110-minute lab each week.
 Lab work includes exercises to review and reinforce the lecture material and to develop general programming, testing and debugging skills.
 You will be working mostly with a partner in the lab.
 Labs give you also an extra opportunity to ask questions about course material.
-In general, note that some labs might contain more tasks than can reasonably be done in the available class time.
-This is on purpose!
+In general, note that some labs might contain more tasks than can be done in the available class time.
 Labs are not a race to the finish, but are your opportunity to practice and explore the material together with your partner.
 At the end of the day of your lab, each student is required to individually submit whatever lab work they have produced until then.
-Solutions to lab exercises will be provided at the end of the last lab day; you are strongly encouraged to incorporate studying these solutions as part of your studying for the class.
+Solutions to lab exercises will be provided by the beginning of the next day; you are strongly encouraged to incorporate studying these solutions as part of your studying for the class.
-Some labs contain a 'pre-lab' component which is to be completed individually and submitted before the lab.
+Some labs might contain a 'pre-lab' component which is to be completed individually and submitted before the lab.

 <!--
 **Supplemental Instruction (SI).** SI is an academic support program offered for selected Wellesley courses.
 Our academic SI leaders are trained and highly experienced in tutoring CS230.
 They will offer a study session each week throughout the semester.
 During SI sessions they will cover problem set solutions and review important concepts.
 SI sessions are open to all students enrolled in the course.
 We highly recommend attending the SI session every week, as well as reviewing the handouts used in SI sessions.